OpenCTI-Platform/docs/docs/usage/automation.md

 #### Send to notifier

 Will generate a Notification each time a STIX 2.1 bundle is received.
+Note that Notifier ends a branch but does not save any changes.
+Best practice is to create a branch next to the notifier using the button on the bottom right of the Notifier Component and add the send for ingestion in the same output branch.

 #### Promote observable to indicator